-Transporters can drive intracellular concentrations and mediate clinically relevant DDIs; thus, regulatory agencies, such as the EMA, FDA, and Pharmaceutical and Medical Devices Agency, recommend that all new chemical entities be evaluated as substrates or inhibitors of transporters.
-In vitro investigations can be prioritized based on knowledge of the new chemical entity as well as the physiochemical properties.
-For example, compounds with high solubility or permeability do not need to be evaluated as substrates of P-gp and BCRP and renal transporters only need to be evaluated if renal excretion is a major elimination pathway (European Medicines Agency, 2012; Food and Drug Administration, 2017).
+Transporters can drive intracellular concentrations and mediate clinically relevant DDI; thus, regulatory agencies, EMA, FDA and PMDA recommend that all new chemical entities (NCE) be evaluated as substrates or inhibitors of transporters.
+In vitro investigations can be prioritized based on knowledge of the NCE as well as the physiochemical properties.
+For example, compounds with high solubility or permeability do not need to be evaluated as substrates of P-gp and BCRP and renal transporters only need to be evaluated if renal excretion is a major elimination pathway (EMA, 2012 and FDA, 2018).
 Inhibition of P-gp and BCRP should also be considered only for those molecules administered orally.
-The rationale for this is because clinically relevant DDIs are more likely to occur in the gastrointestinal tract, where inhibitor concentrations would be much higher than plasma, and therefore can achieve a high enough level to inhibit intestinal P-gp.
-A review of clinical DDI studies with common P-gp substrates (digoxin, dabigatran, loperamide, and apixaban) yielded 249 total clinical interaction studies.
+The rationale for this is because clinically relevant DDI are more likely to occur at the GI tract where inhibitor concentrations would be much higher than plasma and therefore can achieve a high enough level to inhibit intestinal P-gp.
+A review of clinical DDI studies with common P-gp substrates (digoxin, dabigatran, loperamide and apixaban) yielded 249 total clinical interaction studies.
 Of these, 130 studies were positive for inhibition and all precipitants were dosed orally.
-Only 10 clinical DDI studies have been conducted to date with perpetrators dosed subcutaneously (five) or intravenously (five), and none of these studies resulted in relevant clinical inhibition.
-Clinical P-gp DDI studies
+Only 10 clinical DDI studies have been conducted to date with perpetrators dosed subcutaneously (5) or IV (5), and none of these studies resulted in relevant clinical inhibition.
+Clinical P-gp DDI studies with drugs administered subcutaneously were limited to GLP-1 receptor agonists (albiglutide, dulaglutide, lixisenatide, semaglutide) because of an on-target delayed gastric emptying which could alter GI absorption kinetics of co-administered therapies.
+The route of administration for GalNAc-siRNAs is through subcutaneous injection, thus the potential for GalNAc-siRNAs to mediate gut level DDI on P-gp is low.
+The likelihood for givosiran to result in clinically meaningful inhibition of P-gp was determined to be low when considering the in vitro derived IC{50} value.
+Current data across GalNAc-siRNAs demonstrate low potential for inhibition interactions with transporters.
+Furthermore, GalNAc-siRNAs were determined to not be substrates of clinically relevant transporters.
+Overall, these data confirm that the likelihood for clinically relevant interactions with transporters by GalNAc-siRNAs is low.